AP All-Big 12: Three Cowboys make first team and three more earn second-team honors

 Williams had a strong senior year with his lockdown coverage preventing some quarterbacks from throwing in his direction.
 He finished his season with 18 tackles, seven pass deflections and a forced fumble.

-The Cowboys will play No. 18 Miami in the Cheez-It Bowl at 4:30 p.m.
+The Cowboys will play No. 18 Miami, Fla., in the Cheez-It Bowl at 4:30 p.m.
 Tuesday.
 Jenkins, Hubbard and Williams have already opted out and will not be playing.

 FIRST TEAM